getsentry/sentry-docs/src/collections/_documentation/workflow/releases/health.md

 Crashed

-: The app had an explicit hard crash.
-You’ll likely see a corresponding Sentry issue for the crash.
+: The app had an explicit unhandled error or hard crash.
+You'll typically be able to see the corresponding issue in Sentry that captures this event.

 Abnormal